-The preferred forecast yields an average annual growth rate of 2.56 percent for a total of 234,921 enplanements at the end of the 20-year planning period.
-GFK's market share of national enplanements is forecast to increase by 0.68 percent annually.
-Growth is anticipated as a result of additional capacity to existing destinations and new service to leisure destination through the mid-term, and to a hub airport in the long-term.
-This service is supported by existing true market passengers and GFK's proximity to Canada supporting service to additional leisure destinations.
-This scenario assumes GFK retains a higher percentage of passengers within the catchment area to support new air service.
+The preferred forecast yields an average annual growth rate of 2.07 percent for a total of 220,787 enplanements at the end of the 20-year planning period.
+Growth is anticipated as a result of additional capacity to existing destinations and new service to leisure destination in the mid-term, and to a hub airport in the long-term.
+This service is supported by existing true market passenger demand and GFK's proximity to Canada supporting service to additional leisure destinations.
+This scenario assumes the USD-CAD exchange rate improves for Canadians and GFK retains a higher percentage of passengers within the catchment area to support new air service.